zebra02-11/qapital-backend-test/README.md

 ## Task Specification

 1. Implement the method **executeRule()** in [StandardSavingsRulesService](src/main/java/com/qapital/savings/rule/StandardSavingsRulesService.java).
 The method should load the latest transactions for the user using the TransactionsService and apply the given SavingsRule to those transactions.
 The result is a list of SavingsEvents.
 If a rule is configured for more than one SavingsGoal, the saved amount should be split equally amongst the goals.
    Note that there are two different RuleTypes: *The Roundup Rule* and the *Guilty Pleasure Rule*.
 The implementation should handle both types.
+Both of these rules should only be applied to expense transactions.

    1.1.
 The Roundup Rule: When the Roundup Rule is applied to a transaction, it rounds the amount on the transaction to the nearest multiple of the configured roundup amount and generates a SavingsEvent with the difference as the saved amount.
 I.e., for a transaction of $3.55 with a Roundup Rule configured to round up to the nearest $2.00, the saved amount is $0.45.
 For a transaction of $2.55, with an identically configured amount, the roundup would be $1.45.